-In this post, we’ll go over two ways you can send Laravel transactional emails via Postmark.
+In this post, we’ll go over two ways you can send Laravel emails via Postmark.
 We’ll explore the nuts and bolts of setting up the Postmark adapter for Laravel written by Craig Paul, and we’ll also look at how you can send email via SMTP.
 But first, let’s walk through signing up for a free Postmark developer account.

 Create a Postmark account and sender signature #